What is move management

 High move churn can be both disruptive and costly if not managed effectively.
 It can lead to decreased employee productivity and satisfaction, as constant relocations can disrupt workflow and hinder team cohesion.
 The churn rate is typically expressed as a percentage of the total number of occupants who have been relocated over a given year.

 For organizations, monitoring and understanding their move churn rate is crucial.
-By keeping a close eye on this metric, companies can better manage the impact of frequent relocations and take proactive steps to minimise disruptions, ultimately supporting a more stable and productive work environment.
+By keeping a close eye on this metric, companies can better manage the impact of frequent relocations and take proactive steps to minimize disruptions, ultimately supporting a more stable and productive work environment.

 Solutions such as integrated workplace management software (IWMS), facilities management and space management software can be leveraged to more efficiently manage the available office space, while integration with other core systems can ensure moves are handled effectively.